tvrzna/emptty/README.md

 __NOTE:__ Rootless Xorg requires additional [changes](#rootless-xorg) changes in Xorg config.

 `IDENTIFY_ENVS`
-If set true, environemntal groups are printed to differ Xorg/Wayland/Custom/UserCustom desktops.
+If set true, environmental groups are printed to differ Xorg/Wayland/Custom/UserCustom desktops.
 Possible values are "true" or "false".
 Default value is false.

 `HIDE_ENTER_LOGIN`
 If set true, "hostname login:" is not displayed.
 Possible values are "true" or "false".
 Default value is false.